jpondugula/jpondugula.github.io/README.md

 ### Projects
 - Snake Game (Python)
+>
-> In my perosonal project, I focused on creating a Snake game utilizing object-oriented programming principles where the primary goal is for users to guide a snake to consume as many balls as possible without colliding with walls or the snake itself.
-As the game progresses, the snake grows in size, speeds ups, and food items appear randomly on the board.
-To achieve this, I employed object-oriented programming principles in Python, which allowed me to encapsulate the game's logic within various objects.
-This approach greatly enhanced the efficiency of managing the game's behavior and state.
-My responsibilities encompassed the entire software development lifecycle, including coding, testing, and debugging, to ensure the game performed optimally and provided an enjoyable user experience.
+In my personal project, I developed a Snake game using object-oriented programming in Python.
+The game's objective was the recreate the popular Snake Game on Google.
+I encapsulated the game's logic into objects and different key classes, improving the efficiency of managing its behavior and state.
+I covered software development lifecycle, including coding, testing, and debugging, ensuring the optimal user experience.

 ### Certifications